Deterring Drunk Driving in India

 - One of three “best” locations for catching drunk drivers, again chosen by the local police chief, with each night’s location chosen at random.

-3. The personnel carrying out the roadblock: Previous research suggests that small incentives or minor monitoring increases may improve police performance.
-To further examine the role of incentives, treatment stations were randomly assigned to implement two different personnel structures.
-Roadblocks were staffed by either:
+- The personnel carrying out the roadblock: Previous research suggests that small incentives or minor monitoring increases may improve civil servant and police performance.
+To examine the role of incentives and monitoring in future work, program stations were randomly assigned to implement two different personnel structures.4 5 Roadblocks were staffed by either:

 - Officers from the local police station.
-For this personnel, manning the checkpoints was an additional responsibility on top of their existing duties.
-They were monitored by the existing police hierarchyand did not receive additional performance incentives.
+For these personnel, manning the checkpoints was an additional responsibility on top of their existing duties.
+They were monitored by the existing police hierarchy, and did not receive additional performance incentives.

 - A dedicated team selected from the “Police Lines,” a district-level reserve force often considered to be a punishment posting since it removes officers from public contact.
 As an incentive, these officers were informed that good attendance, measured by GPS devices installed in their vehicles, would improve their chances for transfer to a different team.